Raymond DuBois (academic)

-Raymond N. DuBois is an American academic and scientist.
-He is the incumbent director of the Hollings Cancer Center at the Medical University of South Carolina and executive chairman of the board of the Mark Foundation for Cancer Research.
+Raymond N. DuBois M.D., Ph.D. is an American academic and physician-scientist.
+He is currently the director of Hollings Cancer Center at the Medical University of South Carolina in Charleston, South Carolina and executive chairman of the board of the Mark Foundation for Cancer Research.
+He is renowned for his work in cancer prevention and interception, studying molecular mechanisms that interrupt the process of premalignant cells becoming malignant.

-Previously, he served as the president of the American Association for Cancer Research between 2008 and 2009.

 Early life and education

 DuBois attended Texas A&M University, where he received a bachelor's degree in biochemistry.
 Later, he joined a medical school, University of Texas School of Medicine, and completed a medical degree.
 He also holds a doctorate degree in biochemistry from the University of Texas.

 Career

 From 1991 to 2007, he was the director of the Vanderbilt-Ingram Cancer Center.

 Between 2007 and 2012, DuBois was the provost and executive vice president of the University of Texas MD Anderson Cancer Center.
 He also held the Ellen Knisely Distinguished Chair in colon cancer research.

 In 2012, he joined the Biodesign Institute at Arizona State University as the executive director and served until 2016.

 In March 2016, DuBois became the dean of the College of Medicine at the Medical University of South Carolina.

 In 2019, he was elected to the National Academy of Medicine.

 In 2020, he was appointed as the director of Hollings Cancer Center.

 In February 2022, he was appointed as the executive chairman of the board of Mark Foundation for Cancer Research.